Encharted Cook

 1 Pound Ground Beef

-• Add the contents of the taco seasoning mix and continue to stir the meat until it is coated with the seasonings.
-Add the tomato paste and water, stir, and bring to a boil.
+• Stir in Tomato Paste.
+Stir in the tomato paste and water.
+Bring to a boil.
 Reduce heat to a simmer and let the meat filling cook for 10 minutes.

 1 Taco Seasoning Mix, 3 Tablespoons Tomato Paste, 1 Cup Water

-• Remove the skillet from the heat and add the black beans, corn, and ½ cup of shredded cheese to the ground beef mixture.
+• Add Beans, Corn, and Cheese.
+Remove the skillet from the heat and add the black beans, corn, and ½ cup of shredded cheese to the ground beef mixture.
 Mix the taco filling well with a large spoon.

 ½ Cup Black Beans, ½ Cup Corn, 1 ½ Cups Shredded Sharp Cheddar or Mexican Blend Cheese

-• Fill the bell pepper halves with the taco meat mixture and sprinkle the filled peppers with the remaining 1 cup of shredded cheese.
+• Fill the Peppers.
+Fill the bell pepper halves with the taco meat mixture and sprinkle the filled peppers with the remaining 1 cup of shredded cheese.

-• Serve the peppers with your favorite taco toppings like chopped onions, cilantro, wedges of lime, salsa or hot sauce, avocado, sour cream, and shredded cheese.
+• Serve & Enjoy.
+Serve the peppers with your favorite taco toppings like chopped onions, cilantro, wedges of lime, salsa or hot sauce, avocado, sour cream, and shredded cheese.

 Notes